top of page

 Consciousness paves the way for human life.
 It shapes our existence inwards and outwards.
 There are a variety of interpretations of consciousness that take very different and contradictory viewpoints, which makes insight difficult.
 I try to open up a simplified view that can be based on a demonstrable foundation.

-Above all, I also try to present consciousness beyond depth-psychological interpretations, because it is only part of our consciousness, which has been repressed by depth psychology into a nebulous world.
-This unconscious symbolises the "pathogenicity" of modernity, which formed the basis of depth psychology interpretations.
-The pathogenic gave depth psychology a strong interpretive power that pushed the broader meaning of consciousness into the background.
-Today there are interpretations of consciousness that discuss the unconscious beyond the Freudian interpretations.
+Above all, I am also trying to portray the consciousness beyond the depth psychological interpretations, which was repressed by them into a nebulous world.
+This unconscious symbolises the ‘pathogenicity’ of modernity, which formed the basis of its interpretations.
+The pathological gave depth psychology a strong interpretative power that pushed the broader meaning of consciousness into the background.

 The last paragraph in Philipp Hübl's (Philosopher) study reads: